-The Indian River County Board of County Commissioners directs the County Administrator to continue to coordinate with the Florida Department of Environmental Protection and the St. Johns River Water Management District and to continue to study in depth and report findings of and any recommendations concerning Class B biosolids land application activities and its potential adverse effect within 1 year after the effective date as set forth in this ordinance.
+The Indian River County Board of County Commissioners directs the County Administrator to continue to coordinate with the Florida Department of Environmental Protection and the St. Johns River Water Management District and to continue to study in depth and report findings of and any recommendations concerning Class B biosolids land application activities and its potential adverse effect within 180 days after the effective date of this ordinance.